GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 #### Tab 2: "User"

-- ✅ Username: `prometheus` (or your choice, but remember it!)
+- âœ… Username: `prometheus` (or your choice, but remember it!)
-- ✅ Password: Choose something STRONG (you'll type it a lot)
+- âœ… Password: Choose something STRONG (you'll type it a lot)
   - Good: `Pr0m3th3us!Station`
   - Bad: `password123`